-When it comes to getting the office equipment, tech equipment, or any of the equipment you need to run your business, there’s often a question that business owners ask: lease vs. buy equipment?
-Which is a better decision in the long run?
+When it comes to getting office equipment, tech equipment, or even heavy equipment you need to run your business, small business owners often ask: Is it better to lease or buy equipment?

-The truth is, to purchase or lease equipment has its own benefits and drawbacks.
+There are pros and cons to each option.
 You need to determine what matters to you: having steady cash flow and a lower monthly payment?
 Having an asset on your balance sheet that you can sell down the road?
 Being able to turn in equipment and buy the latest technology?
+Paying the lowest price possible for equipment?

 We’ll cover both leasing and buying equipment in this article to help you make the right decision about whether to lease vs buy equipment for your business.